ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-radio-buttons/readme.md

 ## Examples

-Example of a bare-bones radio button component, the user is simply passing in the legend for the radio button fieldset, as well as 2 radio options.
+Example of a bare-bones radio button component, the legend for the radio button fieldset is provided, as well as 2 radio options.

 ```html
   <ontario-radio-buttons